cell2fire/Cell2Fire/docsrc/source/rstfiles/docker.rst

 Install Cell2Fire in the Docker Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On Unix, run this sequence of terminal commands.
+On Unix host machine, run this sequence of terminal commands.
 If any command fails, the subsequent commands will fail:

 * git clone https://github.com/cell2fire/Cell2Fire